+November 2:

-November 2: The affordable housing reader book, Home is where the harm is: Inadequate housing as a public health crisis, Samiya A. Bashir VIDEO: CBS Mornings.
+The affordable housing reader book , Home is where the harm is: Inadequate housing as a public health crisis, Samiya A. Bashir VIDEO: CBS Mornings.
 2021.
 "Racist housing policies had lasting impacts."
-(6:37) Assignment: describe housing situation in your neighborhood by designing at least 1 sheet including photos, writings, diagram, etc. Video, British housing crisis creates new conflicts as developers seek Assignment: will be announced Week 10 Future Challenges and Trends in Urban Planning Emerging trends in urban development Mega-cities and urbanization in the 21st century The role of technology and innovation in shaping the urban environment November 7: Readings: City reader, Making room for a planet of cities, shlomo angel Urban environments and human health: current trends and future directions Chinmoy Sarkar1 and Chris Webster November 9: Urbanization and the future of cities - Vance Kite - YouTube VIDEO: Ed Glaeser.
+(6:37) Assignment: describe housing situation in your neighborhood by designing at least 1 sheet including photos, writings, diagram, etc. Video, British housing crisis creates new conflicts as developers seek

+Assignment: will be announced

+• Week 10 Future Challenges and Trends in Urban Planning Emerging trends in urban development Mega-cities and urbanization in the 21st century The role of technology and innovation in shaping the urban environment

+November 7:

+R Readings:

+•

+Urbanization and the future of cities - Vance Kite - YouTube

+VIDEO: Ed Glaeser.
 2018.
 "The Fall of New York."
 CitiesX.
 (11:27) VIDEO: NBC Nightly News.
 2018.
 "How Detroit went from a Booming Metropolis to a Shrinking City."
+(19:03)

-(19:03) Assignment: will be announced Phase Urban Design 2 Urban Design is a critical aspect of urban planning that focuses on the physical and visual aspects of urban spaces.
+Assignment: will be announced

+Phase Urban Design

+u Jrban Design is a critical aspect of urban planning that focuses on the physical and visual aspects of urban spaces.
 This course introduces students to the principles, theories, and practices of urban design, with a strong emphasis on creating attractive, functional, and inclusive urban environments.

+Urban Design

-Week Urban Design Principles of urban design 11 The relationship between urban form and function Sustainable architecture and its role in shaping urban environments November 14: Readings: -
+Principles of urban design

+The relationship between urban form and function Sustainable architecture and its role in shaping urban environments

+November 14:

+R Readings:

-• Definitions of urban design: The nature and concerns of urban design, Alan Rowley.
-Pages 179-197 • Knox, P. & McCarthy, L. (2012).
+- Definitions of urban design: The nature and concerns of urban design, Alan Rowley.
+Pages 179-197 Knox, P. & McCarthy, L. (2012).
 Chapter 13: The City As Text: Architecture & Urban Design.
 Urbanization: An introduction to urban geography. (pp. 323-345).
 Boston, MA: Pearson -Communities By Design.
 (2016, April 29).
 What is Urban Design?
 David Lewis Explains.
 [Video].
-YouTube November 16: • The Urban Design Reader, "Planning European Practice in for Sustainability Cities: A Review Leading Cities" in of from The Sustainable Urban Development Reader (2008) Timothy Beatley • The Urban Design Reader, Resilience: Cities of Fear and Hope" Peter Newman, Timothy Beatley, and Heather Boyer - NYC Department of Urban Planning.
+YouTube November 16: The Urban Design Reader, "Planning European Practice in for Sustainability Cities: A Review Leading Cities" in of from The Sustainable Urban Development Reader (2008) Timothy Beatley The Urban Design Reader, Resilience: Cities of Fear and Hope" Peter Newman, Timothy Beatley, and Heather Boyer NYC Department of Urban Planning.
 (2021, September 15).
 What is Urban Design?
 [Video].
 YouTube.
 Assignment: will be announced Week Streetscapes 12 What is the role of the street in urban life?
-Lecture Topics: Elements of the street; relationships between the streetscape and architecture, transportation, public space, and quality of life November 21: Reading: • City Reader, "Three Types of Outdoor Activities" and "Integrate or Segregate" from Life Between Buildings: Using Public Space by Jan Gehl (p.9 - 14, 101 -120) [Architecture / Urban Design • The Urban design Reader, "Conclusion: Great Streets and City Planning" by Allan B. Jacobs (p.
-214-217) November 23: No class, Happy Thanks giving Assignment: will be announced Parks and Public Spaces How do cultures and communities use public / park spaces?
-Why are public / park Week spaces an essential amenity for urban life?
-13
+Lecture Topics: Elements of the street; relationships between the streetscape and architecture, transportation, public space, and quality of life November 21: Reading: City Reader, "Three Types of Outdoor Activities" and "Integrate or Segregate" from Life Between Buildings: Using Public Space by Jan Gehl (p.9 - 14, 101 -120) [Architecture / Urban Design The Urban design Reader, "Conclusion: Great Streets and City Planning" by Allan B. Jacobs (p.
+214-217) November 23: No class, Happy Thanks giving Assignment: will be announced Week 13 Parks and Public Spaces How do cultures and communities use public / park spaces?
+Why are public / park spaces an essential amenity for urban life?